eclipse-theia/theia-website/src/docs/data_usage_telemetry.md

 While Theia IDE does not include telemetry, there are two automatic checks made during normal operation:

 - **Update Check for Theia IDE**: The IDE may query the download servers to see if a newer version of Theia IDE is available.
 - **Extension Update Check**: The IDE may query Open VSX to determine whether newer versions of installed extensions are available.
+This might include metadata about extensions not installed from openVSX, e.g. custom developed extensions.
+By using Open VSX, you agree to their [terms of use](https://open-vsx.org/terms-of-use).

 These checks are limited to update metadata and do not transmit user code or workspace data.